dotnet/docs/docs/core/whats-new/dotnet-9/overview.md

 - Control handlers automatically disconnect from their controls when possible
 - `MainPage` is deprecated in favor of setting the primary page of the app by overriding `CreateWindow` in the `App` class

-For more information about that and new features, see [What's new in .NET MAUI for .NET 9](/dotnet/maui/whats-new/dotnet-9).
+For more information about that these new features and more, see [What's new in .NET MAUI for .NET 9](/dotnet/maui/whats-new/dotnet-9).

 ## EF Core